ErnWong/crystalorb/crates/crystalorb-mock-network/README.markdown

 # crystalorb-mock-network

-Provides an implementation of `crystalorb::network_recource::NetworkResource` that works offline, backed using `VecDeque`.
+Provides an implementation of `crystalorb::network_recource::NetworkResource` that works offline, backed using `VecDeque`, allowing [`CrystalOrb`](https://github.com/ErnWong/crystalorb) to work offline for demo and testing purposes.

 ## Usage